Coming to Mexico as a Couple....You and Your Laptop

 A combination of having a VPN service, downright piracy, a few subscriptions and lots of troubleshooting on Google can get you about 90% of what you want as long as you don't mind jumping hoops that are always in motion.
 There will be times however, that you need professional help.

-Unlike at home, when computer issues come up, you can’t just corral an 18- year old.
+Unlike at home, when computer issues come up in Mexico, you can’t just corral an 18- year old.
 Well, you can, but you’d better speak some Spanish and be prepared to change all your settings back to English when he’s done.
 Be warned, your instructions on how to do that will be in Spanish too.

 I have three people on speed dial, César, Lope and Rafael and still have to wait days.
 When they arrive, I throw myself at them like I’ve been locked in a closet and they charge me about 300 pesos ($15).